 In order for these devices to perform the functions noted previously, they must command the public’s respect.
 This means the correct devices are installed according to the traffic control plan and they function as intended.
 Furthermore, the devices are maintained throughout the life of the operation and removed when no longer needed.
 Devices that are damaged or have lost their functionality should be replaced or, when acceptable, repaired.
 Refer to ATSSA’s Quality Standards for Work Zone Traffic Control Devices for guidelines regarding acceptability of devices.

 Temporary traffic control signs convey, in words and symbols, both general and specific messages used by motorized and non-motorized traffic to navigate the temporary traffic control zone safely and efficiently.
-Therefore, it is important all permanent and temporary signs not applicable to conditions present in the temporary traffic control zone be removed, covered, or turned away from the roadway so they are not visible to traffic.
+Guidance is located in EPG 616.6.2.
+General Characteristics of Signs.

 Temporary signs are classified into one of three types: regulatory, warning or guide.